What to do if You’re in a Car Accident While Pregnant

 To learn more about the coverage choice options under the new no-fault law, click here.

 Notify your insurer when you have been in an accident and file a no-fault claim.

-It is also incredibly important to notify your insurer in writing when you have been in an accident and to file a no-fault claim.
 The no-fault act contains two strictly enforced time limitations when handling claims for no-fault PIP benefits, the one-year notice rule, and the one-year back rule.
 These rules must be carefully followed to properly bring a no-fault claim, and failure to observe these procedures and time limitations for no-fault claims can result in a loss of benefits.
 The one-year notice rule requires that a plaintiff provide written notice of an accident to their insurance company within one year of the date of the accident.
 This written notice must include the name and address of the claimant/injured person as well as the time, place, and nature of the injury.
-Assuming written notice has been given to the insurance company within one year of the accident, a claimant must be prepared to take legal action if a particular expense is not paid by the insurance company within one year of the date the expense is incurred.
-The one-year back rule dictates that if legal action is commenced, the claimant may not recover benefits for any portion of the expense incurred more than one year before the legal action was commenced.
-However, it is important for pregnant car accident victims to know that these time frames may be tolled in the cases of children and unborn children.
-Therefore, we recommended that people in a car accident while pregnant seek the advice of an attorney to make sure the rights of herself and her unborn child are fully explained.
+Assuming written notice has been given to the insurance company within one year of the accident, a claimant must be prepared to take legal action within one year of the date the expense is incurred.
+This is because only expenses incurred up to one year before the lawsuit can be recovered in that lawsuit.
+All other expenses will be forfeited.
+Some of these one-year time frames may be extended in cases involving children and unborn children.
+However, the one-year-back rule will never be extended.
+It is therefore important that people involved in a car accident while pregnant seek the advice of a qualified no-fault attorney when attempting to recover benefits for an unborn child.

 Be diligent about seeking medical care and remember that no-fault benefits are payable for all reasonable and necessary expenses associated with the auto-related medical care for you and your unborn child.